behairedman/CHelper/README.md

 # CHelper
-A Collectiopn of C# code to solve problems I regulary ran into
+A collectiopn of C# code to solve problems I regulary ran into